Computer Science Work Integrated Learning

 2. Prepare a 'Program of Activity Agreement', which should be signed by the student, workplace supervisor and by the Course Coordinator

 3. Collaborate to plan, carry out and report on an appropriate computer science project.

-6. Describe and analyse issues relating to real world research and practice.
+7. Describe and analyse ethical and technical issues relating to real world research and practice.